terraform-google-modules/terraform-example-foundation/1-org/envs/shared/README.md

 1. Copy contents of foundation to new repo `cp -R ../terraform-example-foundation/1-org/* .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 Make sure that `default_region` is set to a valid [BigQuery dataset region](https://cloud.google.com/bigquery/docs/locations).
-1. Rename backend.tf.example backend.tf and update with your bucket from bootstrap.
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
 1. Push your non prod branch to trigger a plan `git push --set-upstream origin plan`
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID